bustamax/NewsApp/README.md

 # NewsApp

 This is news app.
-In app you can get list of news:
+In app you can get list of news, or you can slide it:
 <p align="center">
   <img src="https://github.com/bustamax/Images/blob/main/NewsApp/NewsApp1.png" height="400" title="hover text">
 </p>